google/gson/README.md

   * Gson [API](http://www.javadoc.io/doc/com.google.code.gson/gson): Javadocs for the current Gson release
   * Gson [user guide](https://github.com/google/gson/blob/master/UserGuide.md): This guide contains examples on how to use Gson in your code.
   * Gson [Roadmap](https://github.com/google/gson/blob/master/CHANGELOG.md): Details of changes in the recent versions
   * Gson [design document](https://github.com/google/gson/blob/master/GsonDesignDocument.md): This document discusses issues we faced while designing Gson.
-It also include a comparison of Gson with other Java libraries that can be used for Json conversion
+It also includes a comparison of Gson with other Java libraries that can be used for Json conversion

 Please use the [google-gson Google group](http://groups.google.com/group/google-gson) to discuss Gson, or to post questions.

 ### Gson-related Content Created by Third Parties
   * [Gson Tutorial](http://www.studytrails.com/java/json/java-google-json-introduction.jsp) by `StudyTrails`